yevgeniyilyin/aws-certification/sysops-associate/sysops-associate-notes.md

     SNS, SQS, EC2, ECS Task, Lambda, CodeBuild, CodePipeline, Step Function, SSM, Eventbus in other account, Kinesis Data Streams and Firehose
     Event Source for the rule can be almost any AWS Service (Event type: CloudTrail API Call)

+CloudWatch agents on Windows use `StatsD` protocol and `collectd` on Linux

 CloudWatch Events:
 - consists of three parts:
   - **Event Source**